maxtkc/mvths-wiki/docs/014-serial-communication.rst

    Serial.print("cat");

 3. Upload the code to the microcontroller.
-4. Open the terminal window on our Arduino IDE using the button on the right shown below.
+4. Open the terminal window on our Arduino IDE using the button shown on the far right below.
+It looks a bit like a magnifying glass.

    .. figure:: images/serialmonitor.PNG
       :alt: